omni-/Realm/README.md

 Realm
 =============
 A text-based RPG written in C#.
+Requires .NET Framework 4.5.
 All rights reserved.
-Copyright 2013.
+Copyright 2014.